Learn more about the best watercolor supplies for beginners. Buying new art supplies is the best.

 Don't buy a cheap pack of craft brushes.
 You will regret it.
 They don't hold enough paint or water to work well.
 And they won't last for very long.

 Watercolor brushes are made to hold a ton of water and paint.
-You can get synthetic or animal hair brushes, but it's totally fine to buy the cheaper synthetic versions.
+You can get synthetic or animal hair brushes, but buying the cheaper synthetic versions is fine.

 The 00 and 0 round brushes are perfect for liner work.